zero-to-mastery/Santafied/Readme.md

 ## To ensure everyone has the best chance at participating in this project.
 Please follow these simple guidelines where possible:

 - Simplicity is key: There is not much need for React, Sass etc here.
-Lets stick with vanilla HTML, CSS & JavaScript
+Lets stick with vanilla HTML, CSS & JavaScript.
 - Commenting: Try to comment your code, so everyone can understand whats going on and could learn a thing or two.
 - Respect Content: Only use images/content that we are licensed to use.
 - Issues: Use Github issues, to create/find/solve ideas and bugs.